 The flag of Chicago has four stars, each representing an important aspect of the city’s history.
 The first star represents Fort Dearborn, a U.S. fort built on the Chicago River in 1803.
 The second star represents the Great Chicago Fire in 1871.
 The third and fourth stars represent two World’s Fairs held in Chicago, in 1893 and 1933-34.

 For the 2011 medal, Franki honors an historic battle from the War of 1812.
-Fort Dearborn’s commander, Captain Nathan Heald, left with his garrison for Fort Wayne when a band of Potawatomi ambushed the group 1 ½ miles south, killing 38 men, two women and twelve children.
+Fort Dearborn’s commander, Captain Nathan Heald, left with his garrison for Fort Wayne when a band of Potawatomi ambushed the group 1 ½ miles south, killing 38 men, two women and 12 children.
 The fort was burned to the ground.
 The Battle of Fort Dearborn is commemorated on the fort’s site with a monumental sculpture by Henry Hering called Defense, which adorns the Chicago River’s Michigan Avenue Bridge.

 The concept for the Fort Dearborn Commemorative uses both sides of the medal to commemorate both sides of the battle.
 The obverse features one of the Potawatomi warriors and the reverse features the Fort and one of the Army Regulars, both of whom were derived from Henry Hering’s Defense monument.